jhajek/Linux-text-book-part-1/Chapter-08/chapter-08.md

  ```-o```             Primary Expression OR
 --------------      -------------------------

-If statements in BASH have support for nested IFs, IF ELSE constructs, and even [CASE](http://tldp.org/LDP/Bash-Beginners-Guide/html/sect_07_03.html "Case Statements") statements.
-Here is an example of a nested IF statement using Else IFs from the TLDP project.
-We will not cover the scope of CASE statements in this book - see the previous link for a good tutorial.
+#### IF, ELSE, ELIF

+__IF__ statements in BASH have support for nested IFs, IF ELSE constructs.
 Note at this level of complexity it might be better to try to engineer a CASE statement of rearchitect what you are trying to do in to smaller steps to reduce complexity.
 Complexity is the enemy of the programmer.

 ```bash
 #!/bin/bash